 When it comes to acrylamide in food, keep the following points in mind:

 - French fries, potato chips, crackers, and other high-acrylamide foods are often high in calories and low in nutritional value.
 High consumption of these foods has been linked to increased cancer risk for reasons that have nothing to do with acrylamide.
 People who eat lots of these foods tend to crowd other foods off the plate.
 Foods such as vegetables, fruits, beans and whole grains, which have been shown to provide protection against certain types of cancer.
 Eating a lot of fat and calories also contributes to obesity, which can increase the risk for many cancers.

-The World Health Organization (WHO) and regulatory agencies of the United States, United Kingdom, Sweden, Norway, and Germany have not recommended any changes in dietary habits on the basis of the current evidence concerning acrylamide in food.
-The United States Food and Drug Administration (FDA) and the scientific community will continue to evaluate data and determine appropriate recommendations, as necessary.
+The World Health Organization (WHO) and regulatory agencies of the US, United Kingdom, Sweden, Norway, and Germany have not recommended any changes in dietary habits on the basis of the current evidence concerning acrylamide in food.
+The FDA and the scientific community will continue to evaluate data and determine appropriate recommendations, as necessary.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.